apathetic-tools/python-schema/docs/installation.md

 - Version pinning
 - Integration with your existing Python project structure

-## Alternative: Single-File Distribution
+## Alternative: Stitched Distribution

-For projects that prefer a single-file dependency, we also distribute a standalone `apathetic_schema.py` file that you can download directly from [releases](https://github.com/apathetic-tools/python-schema/releases).
+For projects that prefer a stitched dependency, we also distribute a stitched `apathetic_schema.py` file that you can download directly from [releases](https://github.com/apathetic-tools/python-schema/releases).

 ### Download and Use